Rowan-Mather/rowan-ndarray/README.md

 $ cabal run bench
 ```

+The benchmark depends on the `hmatrix` library, which depends on the blas and
+lapack non-Haskell libraries, so you may need to install these to your system
+first (they may be called e.g. `libblas-dev` or `liblapack-dev` in your package
+manager).

 ### Using Nix (and Cabal)

 There is a `default.nix` so the project can be built with `nix-build`, and a